hasecilu/PICcode2LaTeX/README.md

 # PICcode2LaTeX

-This PIC Assembler syntax and style for latex lstlisting package covers:
+PIC Assembler syntax and style for latex lstlisting package.

+## Features
 1. The 35 instructions for the PIC16F882/883/884/886/887
 2. All special function registers
 3. Some directives and keywords
+4. Easily extended for other devices

 You can change the colors or other parameters as letter size or break long lines option.

+## Usage

 Copy the PIC16F887.tex file in your project folder and add it to your main file.